intellivoid/AsyncAPY/README.md

        - Parameters to `__init__()`:
 	        - `sender`: If the packet comes from the server, this parameter points to the `Client` object that sent that packet, if it needs to be initialized externally from the server, this parameter can be `None`
 	        - `payload`: A python dictionary or a valid JSON string
 	        - `encoding`: The packet encoding, it can either be "json" or "ziproto".
 If no encoding is specified, a `ValueError` exception will be raised

+#### Types and Objects - Filters

-The following objects are subclasses of `AsyncAPY.filters.Filters`
+The following objects are subclasses of `AsyncAPY.filters.Filters`, they can be used to filter the packets arriving to each handler

    - `Filters.Ip(ips)` : A filter for one or multiple IP addresses.
 Will match if the client IP is in the provided list of ips